 More and more startup founders and developers become aware of the importance of building an MVP version first of all.
 In the emerging of technological development, there was no reason for programmers to bother themselves with developing MVP.
 Web services and apps were made in a much more simple way, so the whole testing process was easier.
-On the other hand, today it’s getting more and more important to consider MVP development to be able to test your product in the market first.
+Today it’s getting more and more important to consider MVP development to test your product in the market first.
 A huge number of startups also make a lot of mistakes at the stage of launching the MVP product.
 So, firstly, let’s figure out, what actually the MVP is.

 What is the MVP?

 Are you ready with presenting your idea of service to the world and sure that it will strike your target audience?
 Then do it!
 Just don’t do everything at once!
-It’s not a good practice to start working on a fully-fledged product immediately, as many pitfalls can appear and lead the business to the failure.
-If you spend a lot of time on polishing your product, developing advanced features and trying to optimize it as much as possible, it can take too much time and money.
-As a result, it can come up that your idea has become irrelevant or outdated and clients don’t want to buy your product anymore.
+Work on an advanced product from the very beginning isn’t a good practice.
+Many pitfalls can appear and lead the business to failure.
+If you spend a lot of time on polishing your product, it can take too much time and money.
+It can come up that your idea has become irrelevant or outdated and clients don’t want to buy your product anymore.

-To avoid such a situation, more and more startup founders build the MVP version that helps to conduct research on the real needs of your target audience.
+To avoid such a situation, more and more startup founders build the MVP to conduct research on the real needs of the target audience.